Styling

 Get started with styling your app.

-To build the user web interface TurboStarter comes with Tailwind CSS and Radix UI pre-configured.
+To build the web user interface, TurboStarter comes with Tailwind CSS and Radix UI pre-configured.

 Why Tailwind CSS and Radix UI?